deepak0604/SIP/README.md

 # DATA SOURCES

 SIP model would use data extensively.
-I am planning to use the “Online Shoppers Purchasing Intension Dataset” from “UCI Machine Learning Repository” [1].
+I used the “Online Shoppers Purchasing Intension Dataset” from “UCI Machine Learning Repository”.

 # Tools
-Weka
+Weka <br/>
-Python 3
+Python 3	<br/>
-Scikit-learn
+Scikit-learn<br/>
-Matplotlib
+Matplotlib<br/>
-Spyder
+Spyder<br/>
-Python libraries	Numpy - NumPy is the fundamental package for scientific computing with Python.
+Python libraries	Numpy - NumPy is the fundamental package for scientific computing with Python.<br/>
-Pandas
+Pandas<br/>
 Seaborn -  Seaborn is a Python data visualization library based on matplotlib.
-It provides a high-level interface for drawing attractive and informative statistical graphics.
+It provides a high-level interface for drawing attractive and informative statistical graphics.<br/>